crux-bphc/chronofactorem-rewrite/README.md

 1. Run `docker compose --profile PROFILE down` to stop, and delete any containers in the profile named PROFILE.

-   **NOTE:** Adding a `-v` flag at the end of this command deletes all existing data in the database, add this argument if you want to reset data.
+   **NOTE:** Adding a `-v` flag at the end of this command deletes only the node_modules cache for the `frontend-dev` container.
+If you want to clear database data, you will have to delete the `backend/data` folder.
+Deleting this usually requires root permissions.

 2. Run `docker compose --profile PROFILE up --build` to build and run all containers in the profile named PROFILE.